-If you are interested in volunteering with the civics legal program, please see the two volunteer opportunities below.
-Email your Cover Letter, Resume, and Writing Sample to Kelly White, if interested, at email@example.com.
+If you are interested in interning with the immigration legal program, please see the opportunities attached below.
+Email your Cover Letter and Resume, to Kelly White, if interested, at email@example.com.

 If you would like to help us spread the word about these services, feel free to print any of the flyers below (in a variety of languages) to email out, post on on your wall, post in your shop or church or school, etc.

 Other Resources to Contact for Immigration Needs: